Change of trigger status is the most frequent and most important source of events.

 Internal events happen when:

-Internal events are supported since Zabbix 2.2.
+Internal events are supported starting with Zabbix 2.2.
 The aim of introducing internal events is to allow users to be notified when any internal event takes place, for example, an item becomes unsupported and stops gathering data.